Our Adjustable Portable Basketball Hoop is great for kids and adults alike

 Playing basketball can also help you burn calories.
 The quick lateral movements, running and jumping give you an aerobic workout, which allows a person who weighs 165 pounds to burn about 600 calories.
 A person who weighs 250 pounds can burn approximately 900 calories.
 This demonstrates it is highly effective as a fitness routine that is also fun, so it doesn't necessarily feel like you're hitting the gym with a goal of burning calories.

-The physical part of basketball also helps improve and build bone strength.
-Any physical activity that involves weight-bearing new bone tissue to form, and this makes bones stronger.
-Both muscles and bones in your body become stronger because it is a physical activity that involves the tugging and pushing of muscles against bone.
+Basketball also helps to build bone and muscle.
+Any physical activity that involves weight-bearing helps new bone tissue and muscle tissue to form.
+Your body becomes stronger as a result of the tugging and pushing of muscles against bone that happens during basketball.

 Basketball is not only a fast-paced game that requires a lot of physical skill, but also a mind game that requires you to think on your toes.
 This sport requires heavy focus so you can accurately and quickly process what is happening on the court, then make the correct decisions to direct the ball.
 You also have to assess the court environment around you and make split second decisions based on the actions of other players on the court.